- Full-time: 3-4 Years

 Please note that it is strongly advised that DPhil applicants should contact a potential supervisor before they submit an application to check that there is appropriate supervision for their research proposal.
 Once DPhil applicants have identified an appropriate supervisor they should email them directly with a brief overview of the proposed research topic.
 The faculty member will then indicate whether they would be suitable to supervise the proposed topic.

-The set of materials you should send with an application to the DPhil comprises: a statement of 1-2 pages and a research proposal of up to 2,500 words, in an area of research covered by at least one member of the supervisors; a CV/résumé; three references; official transcripts detailing your university-level qualifications and marks to date; one relevant academic essay or other writing sample from your most recent qualification of 2,000 words, or a 2,000-word extract of longer work.
+The set of materials you should send with an application to the DPhil comprises: a statement of 500 words and a research proposal of up to 2,500 words, in an area of research covered by at least one member of the supervisors; a CV/résumé; three references; official transcripts detailing your university-level qualifications and marks to date; one relevant academic essay or other writing sample from your most recent qualification of 2,000 words, or a 2,000-word extract of longer work.

 Applicants who have not previously written on areas closely related to the proposed research topic may provide written work on any topic that best demonstrates their abilities.